-The University of Tasmania's IT Service Desk provides support to over 20,000 students (16,500 equivalent full-time students, EFTSL) and over 2,600 Staff at the University of Tasmania.
-The Service Desk has a manager, four full-time staff and also also employs a small number of casuals.
+The University of Tasmania's IT Service Desk provides support to over 30,000 students (18,300 equivalent full-time students) and over 6,100 staff (2,789 full-time equivalent staff) based at several campuses.
+The Service Desk has a manager, four full-time staff and a number of casual staff.

 The Service Desk is the front-end of a three-tier system of support for the UTAS community for all IT, Video Conference, Telephony, Audio Visual or online learning issues.
 We provide a single point of contact for all users of ITR Services.
 Should Service Desk staff be unable to resolve an issue directly they will refer the enquiry to the appropriate ITS specialist.